We Are Working Diligently…

 PROTOCOLS TO BE FOLLOWED IN RECEIVING COMMUNION

 - The ushers will direct the communion lines.
-In needing to keep with the social distancing protocol, even individuals who will not be receiving communion will be required to leave the pew and follow the prescribed traffic flow, allowing everyone to return to their original seat.
-There will be NO JUDGEMENT of those who choose not to receive Communion.
+In needing to keep with the social distancing protocol, even individuals who will not be receiving communion will be required to leave the pew and follow the prescribed traffic flow toward the back of the church.
 With all that is going on, there are plenty of reasons to make this decision.
 So please do not let this be a reason to not worship with us.

 PROTOCOLS TO BE FOLLOWED DURING DISMISSAL